Does your friend always forget that she has friends whenever she finds a new guy?

 It got to the point where my friends photoshopped my face onto a milk carton.
 It was rough.

 They really put me on blast to say, “Hey, she totally ditched us.
 Where is she?!
 What’s going on??”

 Because I personally when through this, I think I can help out those who are wondering why this would ever happen.

-The reason why your friend decreases her attention towards everyone and places all of her attention on her beau is because she sees more value in this person than she does with all of her other friendships combined.
+The reason why your friend decreases her attention towards everyone and places all of her attention on her beau is that she sees more value in this person than she does with all of her other friendships combined.